Skip to main content Accessibility help

 Long-term care (LTC) insurance

-Insurance that helps defray the costs of assistance with the activities of daily living or the costs of supervision due to a severe cognitive impairment.
+Insurance that helps defray the costs of assistance with the activities of daily living or the costs of supervision due to a cognitive impairment.

 Minimum data set (MDS)